How much does it cost to create e-learning? As you can imagine, this is a question we get quite often in our line of work.

 3. Content Elements

 What types of content will your e-learning course contain?
 Just text and a few images?
 Do the images need to be custom developed, or can you make use of stock illustrations and photography?
 Do you need to shoot high-quality video to include in the course?
-Do you need animations, and do these need to be custom programmed, or can you use off-the-shelf tools to create them?
+Do you need animations, and do these need to be custom programed, or can you use off-the-shelf tools to create them?
 The answer to these types of questions have significant implications for the cost to create e-learning.

 Naturally, a course that is primarily text driven will be much less costly, but it may also be less likely to achieve the target learning objectives and meet (ever increasing!) learner expectations for quality.
 And, of course, I haven’t mentioned interactivity yet…